PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

    Input Mechanism for the Composition is colored green (to designate it is an `INPUT` node), and its output Mechanism is colored Red (to designate it at a `OUTPUT` node).

+As the name of the ``show_graph()`` method suggests, Compositions are represented in PsyNeuLink as graphs, using a standard dependency dictionary format, so that they can also be submitted to other graph theoretic packages for display and/or analysis (such as `NetworkX <https://networkx.github.io>`_ and `igraph <http://igraph.org/redirect .html>`_).
+They can also be exported as a JSON file, in a format that is currently being developed for the exchange of computational models in neuroscience and psychology (see `BIDS <XXX>`)

 The Composition can be run by calling its `run <Composition.run>` method, with an input array appropriately sized for the first Mechanism in the pathway (in this case, the input_layer)::